cmap/cmap-sig-tools/documentation/docs/index.md

-## Documentation for software tools used in Connectivity Map Project

-**Citation:**
-Subramanian, A. et al. A Next Generation Connectivity Map: L1000 Platform and the First 1,000,000 Profiles.
-Cell 171, 1437–1452.e17 (2017)
+This page provides documentation for analysis tools developed by the Connectivity Map Project at the [Broad Institute](https://www.broadinstitute.org).
+The focus of the CMap project is to create and analyze large perturbational datasets to aid our understanding of human disease and to accelerate the discovery of novel therapeutics.
+To learn more about CMap visit [clue.io](https://clue.io)

+---